linode/docs/docs/guides/databases/neo4j/installing-and-configuring-neo4j-on-ubuntu-2204/index.md

     22/tcp (v6)                ALLOW       Anywhere (v6)
     ```

-You should now be able to access your Neo4j instance from a web browser on your local desktop, which is explained in the next section.
+You should now be able to access your Neo4j instance from a web browser on your local desktop (covered in the next section).

 Neo4j is a general-purpose platform, so each of these exercises provides but one example of typical usage.
 You can adapt these instructions to your own situation.
 For example, your architecture might call for connections from exactly one external network endpoint which hosts a special-purpose application server.
 Alternatively, you might use Neo4j as an authoritative data store accessed by hundreds or even thousands of distinct client applications and their connections.